(Last Updated On: September 8, 2018)

 - Boosts fertility: It has been proven that black seed oil can have some positive effect on fertility levels.
 Note: Black seed oil can be also used as an aphrodisiac and is thought to also improve the sex drive.

-- Aids with diarrhea: As most diarrhea is the result of viral infections, the anti-inflammatory and antiviral properties of black seed oil make it a perfect home remedy in stopping the movements.
-It can also balance your digestion and intestines, aiding in constipation likewise.
+- Aids with diarrhea: As most diarrhea is the result of viral infections, the anti-inflammatory and antiviral properties of black seed oil make it a perfect home remedy in stopping the excess bowel movements.
+It can also balance your digestion and intestines, aiding in constipation.
 Many advise mixing 1 to 2 teaspoons of black seed oil with a healthy plain yoghurt until the diarrhea is gone.

-- Helps to eliminate insomnia: Studies have shown that taking black seed oil for insomnia and other sleep disorders can be extremely effective as it results in an individual becoming slightly sleepy and drowsy after taking.
-Many have claimed black seed oil has been the direct helping factor in them eliminating their sleep disorders altogether.
+- Helps to eliminate insomnia: Studies have shown that taking black seed oil for insomnia and other sleep disorders can be extremely effective as it results in an individual becoming slightly sleepy and drowsy.
+Many have claimed black seed oil has directly eliminated their sleep disorders altogether.
 Even if you do not suffer from any sleep disorders, this oil is great for promoting natural deep sleep for everyone.

 - Prevents muscle cramps and spasms: The antispasmodic and anti-inflammatory agents in black seed oil make it very helpful in preventing and treating muscle cramps and spasms.
 Administer either orally or rub a small amount of oil on the affected area.
 Black seed oil is brilliant for treating premenstrual cramps and pains, providing relief for women who suffer monthly.
 For more remedies aimed at treating menstrual cramps, read our Squash PMS Symptoms with These Remedies.

 - Helps nausea and upset stomachs: This is another notorious use for the oil.
 Stimulating the body’s digestion and induces the expulsion of gas, helping to rid the body of any pressure and upsets.